 Common Law Employment Test Definition

 Employers have more right to control and direct an employee than an independent contractor.
-The test is referred to as the “right to control test” because it ultimately defines who controls the way work is performed.
+Employers must determine who controls the way work is performed using the common law rules.
 Independent contractors, under IRS laws, remain in control of the manner and means by which the work is performed.

 Last Updated By

 Rachel Blakely-Gray | Feb 15, 2023